• Room 01.016 - Old Physics

 Teaching

-I hold a Postgraduate Certificate in Higher Education Teaching (PGCHET) from QUB, and (pending ratification) Fellowship of the Higher Education Academy.
+I hold a Postgraduate Certificate in Higher Education Teaching (PGCHET) from QUB, and Fellowship of the Higher Education Academy.

-I lecture in Applied Mathematics and Theoretical Physics, currently to ~180 first-year students in Multivariable Calculus.
+I lecture in Applied Mathematics and Theoretical Physics, currently to ~180 first-year students in Multivariable Calculus and as module coordinator for BSc undegraduate projects in Applied Mathematics and Theoretical Physics.
 Previously I lectured 3rd-year Tensor Field Theory, 3rd-year Advanced Numerical Analysis, and 4th-year Masters level Advanced Quantum Theory.

 I was the recipient of a 2021 QUB Teaching Award in the "Rising Stars" Category, with citation noting my successes in delivering an "innovative, collaborative and engaging learning experience".